Spock343/deeplearning.ai-by-tensorflow2.0/README.md

 # deeplearning.ai-by-tensorflow2.0

+First of all, you should ignore the "master".

 Because random seeds are different, I don't know if some of answer is right.

 I changed not only "ipynb" file, but also some "py" file.